Buck Rogers in the 25th Century (TV series): Overview

-Television film
+Film

-The first made-for-TV movie was released theatrically in March 1979 as Buck Rogers in the 25th Century.
+Originally intended as the pilot for the show and meant to air on television, the movie was, instead, released theatrically in March 1979 as Buck Rogers in the 25th Century.
 The film made $21 million at the North American box office, prompting Universal to move ahead with a weekly series later that year.
 The film, which was also released internationally, featured all of the main protagonist characters who would appear in the weekly series, and it also included Princess Ardala of the planet Draconia and her henchman, Kane.

 Series

 The theatrical film also served as a pilot and two-part first episode for the series, entitled "Awakening".
-Several scenes were edited, some to remove the more adult dialogue in the film, including when Buck refers to Wilma as "ballsy", and later when he says "shit", and a scene in which Buck kills Ardala's henchman, Tiger Man, was edited to allow the character to return in later episodes.
+Several scenes were edited, some to remove the more adult dialogue in the film, including when Buck refers to Wilma as "ballsy", and later when he says "shit", and a scene in which Buck kills Ardala's henchman, Tigerman, was edited to not show Buck kicking him in the groin.

 Also, some new and extended scenes were added for the TV version, including several scenes within Buck's new apartment, which was the setting for a new final scene in which Dr. Huer and Wilma try to persuade Buck to join the Defense Directorate.
 This scene ends with Buck actually declining their offer, though he opts to join them in an unofficial capacity by the first episode of the series proper, "Planet of the Slave Girls".
 In this unofficial role, Buck does everything from acting as a covert agent on various undercover assignments to assisting Wilma as a flight/combat instructor.
 Buck is, most often, partnered with Wilma, with whom he often shares a flirtatious relationship.

-Including the two-part pilot episode, the first season consisted of 24 episodes, with four of the stories being two-parters.
-The tone of the series was lighter than the pilot movie and showed a more positive picture of future Earth.
-The Inner City was now known as New Chicago; human civilization was established as having spread once again across the planet and also to the stars.
+Including the two-part pilot episode, the first season consists of 24 episodes, with four of the stories being two-parters.
+The tone of the series is lighter than the pilot movie and shows a more positive picture of future Earth.
+The Inner City is now known as New Chicago; human civilization is established as having spread once again across the planet and also to the stars.
 After the movie pilot, no reference to barren radioactive wastelands was made and, in several episodes, the world outside is shown as lush and green.
-The mutants seen in the pilot film were no longer seen, and Buck sometimes ventured outside New Chicago with no hazards encountered.
+The mutants seen in the pilot film are no longer seen, and Buck sometimes ventures outside New Chicago with no hazards encountered.
 As opposed to the isolationist planet seen in the film, Earth no longer has an invisible defense shield surrounding it and is shown to be the center of an interstellar, human-dominated government, sometimes called "the Federation" or "the Alliance", with its capital at New Chicago.
 During the first season, references were also made to other "new" Earth cities such as New Detroit, New Manhattan, New Phoenix, New Tulsa, Boston Complex, and New London.
 A "City-on-the-Sea" was also seen, mentioned as being the former New Orleans.